dotnet/aspire-samples/samples/HealthChecksUI/README.md

 }
 ```

-When [deployed to Azure Container Apps (ACA) using the Azure Developer CLI (azd)](https://learn.microsoft.com/dotnet/aspire/deployment/azure/aca-deployment), the additional endpoint will be automatically configured to be only accessible from the internal network of the ACA environment (as an [additional ingress TCP port](https://learn.microsoft.com/azure/container-apps/ingress-overview#additional-tcp-ports)), while the main HTTP endpoint will be configured for [external access](https://learn.microsoft.com/azure/container-apps/ingress-overview#external-and-internal-ingress) via the ACA app ingress rules.
+When [deployed to Azure Container Apps (ACA) using the Aspire CLI](https://aspire.dev/integrations/cloud/azure/overview/#publish-as-azure-container-app), the additional endpoint will be automatically configured to be only accessible from the internal network of the ACA environment (as an [additional ingress TCP port](https://learn.microsoft.com/azure/container-apps/ingress-overview#additional-tcp-ports)), while the main HTTP endpoint will be configured for [external access](https://learn.microsoft.com/azure/container-apps/ingress-overview#external-and-internal-ingress) via the ACA app ingress rules.
 This ensures that the detailed health checks endpoint isn't exposed to the public internet, while the main HTTP(S) endpoint is (due to the call to `WithExternalHttpEndpoints()` on the app's resource in the app host project).

 The diagram below illustrates the deployment of the sample app to Azure Container Apps with the HealthChecksUI container.
 You can see that there are **two** arraws pointing in to the `webfrontend` container, indicating the two separate ingress endpoints it's configured with, the main external HTTP(S) endpoint, and the addition internal TCP endpoint that the `healthchecksui` container is using to access the `/healthz` endpoint: